pimoroni/enviro/documentation/upgrading-firmware.md

 Copy the .uf2 file across to this drive.
 Your Pico W will then reboot running the latest version of MicroPython, and it should go straight into provisioning mode.

-⚠ Note that **flashing this uf2 file will replace the contents of your flash**, so you might want to back up `config.py` (and potentially your `readings` and `uploads` directories) first.
+⚠ **This uf2 file will replace the contents of your flash**, so you might want to back up `config.py` (and potentially your `readings` and `uploads` directories) first.

 ⚠ You only need to use DFU mode when uploading the MicroPython image.
 You can't copy other files to it this way - you'll need to communicate with it using Thonny (or another interpreter).

 ## Advanced Mode

-If you want to upgrade to the latest version without waiting for a release, you can grab the latest MicroPython and copy across the files manually.
+If you want to upgrade to the very latest version without waiting for a release, you can grab the latest MicroPython and copy across the files manually.

 ### Downloading MicroPython

-You can download the most recent version of our custom MicroPython firmware from the link below.
+You can download the most recent version of our custom MicroPython firmware from pimoroni-pico.

 - https://github.com/pimoroni/pimoroni-pico/releases